-- C. Children and youth who are homeless and are matriculating from one level of school to another (elementary to middle or middle to high school) and who remain homeless between academic years will continue in the feeder system of schools of origin unless the parent wishes that his/her child attend the school serving their temporary residence.
-Transportation will be provided to the child or youth if the child or youth resides outside of the school's walking area.
+- C. Children and youth who are experiencing homelessness and are matriculating from one level of school to another (elementary to middle or middle to high school) and who continue to experiencing homelessness between academic years will continue in the feeder system of schools of origin unless the parent wishes that his/her child attend the school serving their temporary residence.

-- D. In selecting the school which is in the best interest of the homeless student, the following two-step process will be followed:

-- 1. The parent and the Pupil Personnel Worker will determine which school will best serve the interests of the student, including consideration of the following factors and giving priority to the parent, guardian or unaccompanied youth's request:

-- a.
-The student's age

-- b.
-The school which the student's siblings attend

-- c.
-The student's experiences at the school of origin

-- d.
-The student's academic needs

-- e.
-The student's emotional needs

-- f.
-Any other special needs of the family

-- g.
-Continuity of instruction

-- h.
-Length of stay in the temporary housing

-- i.
-The likely location of the family's future permanent housing

-- i.
-Time remaining in the school year

-- k.
-Distance of commute and other transportation-related factors, and

-- 1. The safety of the child.

-- 2. The parent and the Pupil Personnel Worker will determine whether the student's placement in the school selected is feasible, upon consideration of transportation requirements and other aspects of school placement, including the following:

-- a.
-Length of ride time

-- b.
-The distance to be traveled

-- c.
-The availability of buses and personnel

-- d.
-The ability to reroute buses

-- e.
-The availability and cost of alternative transportation modes, such as taxis, personal transportation, or public transit, as permitted by law.

-- E. The homeless student will remain in the school determined to be in the student's best interest for as long as the student remains homeless, or if the student becomes permanently housed, until the end of the academic year.
+Transportation will be provided to the child or youth if the child or youth resides outside of the school's walking area. - D. In selecting the school which is in the best interest of the student experiencing homelessness, the following two-step process will be followed: - 1.
+The parent and the Pupil Personnel Worker will determine which school will best serve the interests of the student, including consideration of the following factors and giving priority to the parent or unaccompanied youth's request: - a.
+The student's age - b.
+The school which the student's siblings attend - c.
+The student's experiences at the school of origin - d.
+The student's academic needs - e.
+The student's emotional needs - f.
+Any other special needs of the family - g.
+Continuity of instruction - h.
+Length of anticipated stay in the temporary shelter or other temporary location - i.
+The likely location of the youth's future permanent housing - j.
+Time remaining in the school year - k.
+Distance of commute and other transportation-related factors, and - 1.
+The safety of the student. - 2.
+The parent and the Pupil Personnel Worker will determine whether the student's placement in the school in which enrollment is sought, upon consideration of transportation requirements and other aspects of school placement, including the following: - a.
+Length of ride time - b.
+The distance to be traveled - c.
+The availability of buses and personnel - d.
+The ability to reroute buses - e.
+The availability of alternative transportation modes, such as taxis, personal transportation, or public transit, as permitted by law. - E. The student experiencing homelessness will remain in the school determined to be in the student's best interest for as long as the student continues to experience homelessness, or if the student becomes permanently housed, until the end of the academic year.

-- F. If the Pupil Personnel Worker determines that it is not in the students best interest to attend the school of origin or the school requested by the parent, guardian or youth, the Pupil Personnel Worker must provide a written explanation of the

-reasons for its determination in a manner and form understandable to the parent, guardian or unaccompanied youth, including information regarding the right to appeal.
+F. If the Pupil Personnel Worker determines that it is not in the students best interest to attend the school of origin or the school requested by the parent or youth, the Pupil Personnel Worker must provide a written explanation of the reasons for its determination in a manner and form understandable to the parent or unaccompanied youth, including information regarding the right to appeal.

-VI.
-Comparable Services
+V. Comparable Services

-Each student who has been identified as homeless will be provided services comparable to the services offered to other students in the school where the student attends.
+Each student who has been identified as experiencing homelessness will be provided services comparable to the services offered to all other students in the school where the student attends.
 These services include: